mrdivdiz/melonDS-Vita/README.md

 DS BIOS dumps from a DSi or 3DS can be used with no compatibility issues.
 DSi BIOS dumps (in DSi mode) are not compatible.
 Or maybe they are.
 I don't know.

 As for the rest, the interface should be pretty straightforward.
-If you have a question, don't hesitate to ask, though!

 ## How to build